 WordCamp sites are all hosted on WordCamp.org using a central multisite platform designed especially for WordCamps that includes ticketing, special templates using custom post types, and a number of plugins.
-This platform will grow in the future and tie into the WordPress.org profiles, so that participating in a WordCamp as an organizer, speaker, sponsor, volunteer, or attendee will be represented on your WordPress.org profile as a contribution to WordPress.
+This platform also ties into the WordPress.org profiles, so that participating in a WordCamp as an organizer or speaker will be represented on your WordPress.org profile as a contribution to WordPress.
 We plan on integrating contributions from sponsors, volunteers, and attendees in the near future as well.

 In the past, WordCamps often set up their own sites on their own hosting, and bought various wordcamp[cityname].com domains.
 Some problems have stemmed from this practice, include disappearing sites, lack of archives, and hostage situations when organizers change from year to year.
 By centralizing the hosting, we can ensure that each year’s event site will be archived and publicly available, there will not be any ruckus if a new year introduces a new organizer, all WordCamp sites will be following WordPress security and coding standards/best practices, and all WordCamp sites will respect the WordPress trademark and license.

 Individual organizing teams cannot upload plugins to WordCamp.org, but if there’s a plugin you want to use on your event site, just ask.
 If we don’t already have it enabled, we will be happy to do so providing it meets the standards for promotion on WordPress.org (security, license, etc), or will provide an alternative that offers similar functionality.